andre-ye/andre-ye.github.io-retired/docs/stories/lecun-interpolation.md

 # Yann LeCun, Twitter Wars, and Interpolation

-A story of deep learning theory debate and defeat
-{: .fs-6 .fw-300 }
+A story of deep learning theory debate and changing my mind {: .fs-6 .fw-300 }

 ---